Besides the Python data types I've walked through just the other day, loops are an essential part of programming.

 Wil print out:

-Besides the for loop, there is also the option to loop while a certain condition is met.
+Besides the for loop, there is also the option to loop while a specific condition is met.

 The basics for a while loop are like this:

 With that, we say while X is true, you must keep executing this code block.
-If we actually used the code above, we would, however, build an infinite loop.
+If we used the code above, we would build an infinite loop.

 And this code block will return the following:

-You've seen the range option, but we could also use a while loop for that.
+You've seen the range option, but we could also use a while loop.

 This gives us: